 Contribution to the literature.
 Methodologically, our work advances the literature that models macroeconomic time series with DFMs.
 Important contributions include Stock and Watson (2002a,b) and Aruoba, Diebold, and Scotti (2009).
 Giannone, Reichlin, and Small (2008) formalized the application of DFMs to nowcasting.
-Our paper gives a prominent role to what Sims (2012) calls "recurrent phenomena" of macroeconomic time series that the DFM literature has traditionally treated as "nuisance parameters to be worked around": low-frequency changes in trends, sustained periods of persistently high or low volatility, and large outliers.
+Our paper gives a prominent role to what Sims (2012) calls "recurrent phenomena" of macroeconomic time series that the DFM literature has traditionally treated as "nuisance parameters to be worked around".
 In Antolin-Diaz, Drechsel, and Petrella (2017) we made the case for allowing both shifts in long-run growth and changes in volatility.
-Here we develop the DFM framework further to include heterogeneous dynamics and student-t distributed outliers, and study in detail their importance for the nowcasting problem.
-The present paper is the first to investigate the introduction of student-t distributed outliers within DFMs.
-Moreover, in contrast to the majority of the literature, we take a Bayesian perspective to estimation, and give emphasis to probabilistic prediction and real-time density forecasts.
-More broadly, we contribute to an empirical literature that stresses the importance of modelling time-variation, non-linearities and departures from normality in macroeconomic models, including Vector Autoregressions (VARs) and Dynamic Stochastic General Equilibrium (DSGE) models.
-See, e.g. Cogley and Sargent (2005), Primiceri (2005), Cúrdia, Del Negro, and Greenwald (2014), Fernández-Villaverde et al. (2015), or Brunnermeier et al. (2020).
+Here we develop the DFM framework further to include heterogeneous dynamics and student-t distributed outliers, and formally study their importance for the nowcasting process.
+We are the first to investigate the introduction of student-t distributed outliers within DFMs.
+In contrast to the majority of the literature, we take a Bayesian perspective to estimation, and give emphasis to probabilistic prediction and real-time density forecasts.

+More broadly, we contribute to an empirical literature that stresses the importance of modeling time-variation, non-linearities and departures from normality in macroeconomic models, including Vector Autoregressions (VARs) and Dynamic Stochastic General Equilibrium (DSGE) models.
+See, e.g. Cogley and Sargent (2005), Primiceri (2005), Cúrdia, Del Negro, and Greenwald (2014), Fernández-Villaverde et al. (2015), Brunnermeier et al. (2020), and Carriero et al. (2022a).
+A distinct feature of our model is that we introduce fat tails as an independent (additive) outlier component, which can complement fat-tailed innovations or shocks in macroeconomic models.